-- Define the disease risk status of an individual or group of animals before introduction to a herd or transport to new location
+- Define the disease risk status of an animal/s before introduction to a herd, or transportation

-- Screen groups or herds of animals to determine disease and infection status
+- Screen herds of animals to determine disease status

-- Support a holistic TB management plan for any herd in any situation including vaccine application
+- Support holistic TB control plans for herds in any situation, including vaccine application

 - As a quality control tool for food manufacturing

 Actiphage – a rapid test for the presence of live mycobacteria

 Actiphage provides highly specific and sensitive assays for the cost-effective detection of mycobacterial disease in multiple tissue types including blood and milk.

 A unique feature of our phage-based diagnostic is that it can distinguish between viable and non-viable organisms and therefore reliably differentiate between animals carrying live infectious organisms and those that have been specifically vaccinated.
 Our FAQs page provides more detailed information about Actiphage's specificity and sensitivity compared to traditional culture methods.

 The assays are available either as standard laboratory tests (Actiphage Core) or in a simple 6-hour sample-to-result format (Actiphage Rapid).

 Find out more about the Actiphage assays on PBD Biotech's YouTube channel.